 There are moments of gratitude and guilt and joy and peace and regret and so on and so on.
 The sky’s the limit on this incredible journey, and they’re all astonishing.
 Every single one of them.

-But the moments I truly savor – the ones that fill my tank and thrust me forward no matter how flipping exhausted or worried or scared I am – are the moments that make me laugh so much that my belly hurts.
+But the moments I truly savor – the ones that fill my tank and thrust me forward no matter how flipping exhausted or worried or scared I am – are the moments that make me laugh so much my belly hurts.
 The moments that make me forget, even if for a few seconds, just how impossible this job is.
 The moments that make me think, If I weren’t laughing I’d be crying!
-The moments that, even if they’re miserable when they happen, like a tantrum at 39,000 feet or a mural drawn with a Sharpie on the living room wall, eventually become the very best and most memorable ones.
+The moments that, even if they’re miserable when they happen, like a tantrum at 39,000 feet or a mural drawn on the dining room wall with a Sharpie, eventually become the very best and most memorable ones.
 The moments that, in the deepest, most ridiculous trenches of parenting, make motherhood worth all the havoc and chaos that come with it.

-Like when Dylan caught me putting a tampon in my back pocket.
-When he asked me what it was, I told him it was a cheese stick and he was okay with that.
+Like when Dylan caught me putting a tampon in my back pocket, and when he asked me what it was, I told him it was a cheese stick and he was okay with that.
 Or when our babysitter called us in a panic because he was chanting in his bed, “Can’t breathe, can’t breathe, walls closing in around me!”
 (He was quoting Alex from the first Madagascar movie.)
-Or when he told everyone he encountered, including the guy at the deli counter, “Mommy is at home taking yucky medicine that makes her poop.”
-(I was prepping for a colonoscopy.)
-Or when he cut his finger at camp, and at the emergency room he whispered in my ear, “I want to see dead people.”
-Or when the preschool called to inform me that he had streaked through his classroom.
+Or when he told everyone he encountered, including the guy at the deli counter, “Mommy is at home taking yucky medicine that makes her poop,” while I prepped for a colonoscopy.
+Or when he cut his finger at camp, and in the emergency room he whispered in my ear, “I want to see dead people.”
+Or when the preschool called to inform me he streaked through his classroom.
 (That one took a little while to be funny.)

 Like when Riley informed me that I would die when I turned 50.
 Or when he produced a puppet show that ended with an adorable monkey shooting three adorable little “fishies” in the head.
-(I should get that kid checked out!)
-Or when he pulled the emergency string in the bathroom at the hospital and a dozen doctors and nurses stormed in only to find him sitting on the toilet pooping and humming with his hand in the cookie jar on the string.
-Or when he demanded that I wrap him up in toilet paper, and when I said no he threatened to throw a pie at me.
+(Yikes!)
+Or when he pulled the emergency string in the bathroom at the hospital and a dozen doctors and nurses stormed in to find him sitting on the toilet and humming with the string in his lap.
+Or when he demanded to be wrapped in toilet paper, and when I said no he threatened to throw a pie at me.
 (Thank you Tom and Jerry.)

 Happy Mother’s Day.